itbdelaboprogramming/follower/README.md

 | /scan           | sensor_msgs/LaserScan         | lidar scan topic                            |

 ### ROS Parameters (rosparam):
 All robot parameters are defined in `/config/follower.yaml`.
 Please refer to the file for more information.
+Rviz config is in `/config/follower.rviz`.

 <br>